 We had to stop and fill up the big fuel tank with diesel, which set us back an hour, and later, we stopped to make a sandwich which took another forty-five minutes.
 We also had to walk the dogs, twice.
 It was dark and I mean dark for the last two hours of the drive.
 The hill country is hillier and spooky at night.
 Our biggest fear was that we would hit a deer.
 We occasionally lost the GPS lady who kept wanting us to take a connecting road.
 We tried that once and it was not a good decision.
 We decided that no matter how hard she tried, we wouldn’t be convinced and she would just have to reroute…which she did six or eight times.
 We were grateful to finally make it to the RV park and get set up.

 Billy has been very careful.
-He has done everything he could to reduce his chances of being exposed to COVID.
+He has done everything he can to reduce his chances of being exposed to COVID.
 Two weeks ago, two days before Gus tested positive, Billy went to see him and they watched a football game together.
 They wore masks and distanced themselves from each other, but it was still a bigger risk than Billy would normally have taken.
 When Gus told him he had tested positive, he quarantined himself for fourteen days.
 He has just graduated from solitary confinement in a room downstairs, to being able to join my sister-in-law, Liz in the living room upstairs.

 Bill and I, along with Billy’s daughter, Erin, have been offering advice morning, noon, and night.
 Gus, who is normally very patient and mild mannered, finally suggested we were calling him too much.
 We decided to coordinate our call times and update each other.

-Today, it was freezing, but we decided to see the Empty Cross exhibit in Kerville, TX.
+Today, was freezing, but we decided to see the Empty Cross exhibit in Kerville, TX.
 It was truly inspiring and beautiful.

 My photographs far from do justice to the coming king sculpture prayer gardens.
 “The Empty Cross”, is seventy-seven feet tall and is the most symbolic cross sculpture in the world.